Idearium/developers/javascript/promise.md

 ## Promise Chaining

-When working with multiple Promises in a *series* fashion, you can chain them together:
+When working with multiple Promises in a *series* fashion, you can chain them together.

+  > An **important** gotcha is that promises are executed immediately upon creation, never directly pass a Promise.

 ```javascript
 function foo (param) {